theSam1998/Ops-Reading-Notes/Ops-301-Notes/Group-Policies-in-Windows-Active-Directory.md

-# Reading 14 - Part II
+# Group Policies in Windows Active Directory
 ### chatgpt insertions indicated by: 🤖
 ---
 ## Statement Of Relevance: